catberry/catberry-l10n/README.md

 ##Pluralization
 Pluralization support was implemented using this [rules](https://github.com/translate/l10n-guide/blob/master/docs/l10n/pluralforms.rst).
-To pluralize localized value it must be set as array with all required plural forms for locale language.
+For pluralization of localized value it must be set to array with all required plural forms for locale language.

 ##Dust helper
 You can use dustjs helper that puts localized value anywhere you want: